kenika/multi-calendar-grid-card/docs/TROUBLESHOOTING.md

 HA tried to use the editor before it was defined.
 Ensure the editor bundle is included in the same built file (or lazy‑loaded) and that you hard‑reload the editor after updating.

 ## Slight misalignment of left time scale vs grid
-Fixed in dev.14.
-All-day events overlay the grid, and the time column automatically pads to match the header height.
+Fixed in dev.16.
+The time column now accounts for the all-day event area and aligns beneath the header.

 ## All-day events disappear when scrolling
 Fixed in dev.15.
 Full-day events now stick below the header and use their calendar colors; the focus window also starts beneath this area.